engeir/pandoc_resume/markdown/index.md

     scatter radar equation.
 The equation is solved for any oblique angles between the radar pointing direction and the magnetic field line, and it accepts any isotropic electron velocity distribution.
-This made it possible to calculate the spectrum of superthermal electrons observed by a moving radar numerically and compare to real observations, which was a new contribution to the field.
+This made it possible to calculate the spectrum of suprathermal electrons observed by a moving radar numerically and compare to real observations, which was a new contribution to the field.

 Experience